 Best for

-- Solo and small-to-mid-size firms automating admin and billing
+- Solo and small-to-mid-size practices automating admin and billing

-- Firms already on Clio Manage adding AI
+- Teams already on Clio Manage adding AI

 - Lawyers losing hours to scheduling, billing, and document organization